coltonkramer/cse301/module1/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
-* I would like to add a GUI
+* I would like to add a GUI in the future
 ***